Mark Delaney (footballer)

-Mark Anthony Delaney (born 13 May 1976) is a Welsh former professional footballer.
-He played for Carmarthen Town, Cardiff City and Aston Villa as a right back.
-He is also a former member of the Welsh national team, gaining 36 caps during his career.
+Mark Anthony Delaney (born 13 May 1976) is a Welsh former professional footballer who manages Coventry City under-21s.
+He played for Carmarthen Town, Cardiff City and Aston Villa as a right-back.
+He is also a former member of the Wales national team, gaining 36 caps during his career.
 In doing so, he became the first player to progress from the Cymru Premier to the senior national side.

 Early life

+Mark Anthony Delaney was born on 13 May 1976.
 Delaney was raised in Goodwick, Pembrokeshire by his parents Mike and Angelina.
 He is of Italian descent, with his maternal grandparents having moved to Wales after World War II.
 He attended Ysgol Bro Gwaun (located in Fishguard).
 He is a fluent Welsh speaker.

 Club career

+Carmarthen Town and Cardiff City

 As a youngster, Delaney played in the youth system at Manchester United but was released after he was deemed too small.
 After playing for local amateur side Goodwick United, Delaney joined League of Wales side Carmarthen Town in 1996, later becoming club captain at 20 years of age.
 He was spotted by Cardiff City manager Frank Burrows and joined the club on 1 June 1998 on a free transfer.
 He made 40 appearances in all competitions for Cardiff, scoring once in the FA Cup against Chester City on 14 November 1998, between his purchase and his sale to Aston Villa eight months later on 9 March 1999 for £500,000.
 Delaney had been travelling to an away match with Cardiff against Brighton & Hove Albion when he was informed of the transfer by manager Frank Burrows on their arrival.